Surgery of real symplectic fourfolds and Welschinger invariants: Introduction

 \section{Introduction}

+Beside blow-up, surgery along a real Lagrangian sphere is a natural and elementary operation on \emph{real} algebraic or symplectic manifolds.
+For example, there exists only three real rational algebraic surfaces up to deformation, blow-up, and surgery along a real Lagrangian sphere: $\CP^2$ equipped with its standard real structure, and $\CP^1\times\CP^1$ equipped with any of its two non-equivalent real structures with an empty real part\footnote{The classification up to deformation and blow-up is given in \cite{DegKha02}; the classification up to surgery along a real Lagrangian sphere follows then from the rigid isotopy classifications of plane real quartics, of real cubic sections of the quadratic cone in $\CP^3$, and of real quadrics in $\CP^3$, see for example \cite{DK}.}.
+Welschinger invariants are invariant under deformation, hence understanding how they behave under blow-up and surgery along a real Lagrangian sphere would allow for reducing significantly the basic ambient real symplectic manifolds in which to perform actual computations.

-Let $X_\R=(X,\omega_X,\tau_X)$ be a real compact symplectic manifold of dimension 4, and let $S\subset X$ be a real Lagrangian sphere in $X_\R$, i.e. a Lagrangian sphere globally invariant under $\tau_X$.
-It follows from Weinstein Lagrangian neighborhood Theorem that there exists a real open symplectic embedding of a neighborhood $V$ of $S$ to a real affine quadric $(Q,\omega_0,\widetilde \tau)$ in $\C^3$ given by the equation
+In this paper we relate, under mild assumptions, Welschinger invariants of two real symplectic 4-manifolds differing by such surgery.
+We start by describing informally this operation, and we refer to Section \ref{sec:real surg} for precise definitions.
+Let $X_\R=(X,\omega_X,\tau_X)$ be a real compact symplectic manifold of dimension 4, and let $S\subset X$ be a real Lagrangian sphere, i.e. a Lagrangian sphere globally invariant under $\tau_X$.
+It follows from Weinstein Lagrangian neighborhood Theorem (see for example \cite[Theorem 3.33]{Duff}) that there exists a real open symplectic embedding of a neighborhood $V$ of $S$ to the real affine quadric $(Q,\omega_Q, \tau)$ in $\C^3$ given by the equation